 Specific Eligibility Criteria

 Students enrolled in English, journalism, science journalism, or other non-technical fields are not eligible for the AAAS Mass Media Fellowship BUT these studentsmaybe eligible for theMinority Science Writers Internship.

-Successful applicants will attend an orientation at AAAS headquarters at the beginning of the summer and a wrap-up session at the end of the summer.
+Successful applicants are required to attend an orientation at AAAS headquarters at the beginning of the summer (early June) and a wrap-up session at the end of the summer (mid-August).
 They will prepare reports on the progress of their fellowships throughout their placement.

 The fellowship is open to international students who are already studying in the United States and who hold visas that allow them to receive payment for work during the summer.
 AAAS cannot assist in obtaining/retaining visas.
 The fellowship is also open to US citizens studying abroad as long as they can pay their way back into the US for the fellowship.